mridul567/expert_session_one_Mridul-Bhardwaj/README.md

 2. We had taken the first 150 rows as the part of our dataset.
 3. We dropped the unwanted attributes such as url,report etc.
 4. We made the id column as index.

+## Database Search:
+1. We had search the features of diamond on the basis of id.
+2. The id should be in integer otherwise it will not be accepted.

+## To run the code:
+1. Clone the repository of Github on your PC.
+2. Run the Data Preparation file to view the dataset as well as to search the features of diamond.
+3. That's completed.